Pro Pinball: The Web: Reception

 The PlayStation and Saturn versions received mixed reviews.
 While critics praised the realistic pinball graphics and physics and the wide variety of scoring opportunities, they criticized the voice samples and the absence of a directly overhead view.
 Some also concluded that with only one table, the game would get old very quickly, though Next Generation remarked, "While many developers have tried to wow gamers with multiple tables, Empire went the other way - giving the player one table, but doing it right."
 Jeff Gerstmann of GameSpot concluded that it "is a convincing simulation of pinball, but it falls short when compared to other video pinball games."
 Rob Allsetter of Sega Saturn Magazine assessed that "All in all, this is a decent enough interpretation of the game itself, let down only by the exclusion of different table to variate the action a little", and Dan Hsu of Electronic Gaming Monthly said, "It's a great board, but it'll get old real quick."

 Reviewing the PC version, Tim Soete highly praised the game's realism and summarized that "its high-resolution graphics and true table physics combine to make it one of the most immersive pinball titles out there."
+Although the game is compatible with Windows 95, it was found by PinGame Journal to run with less jerkiness under MS-DOS.
+The ball behaved realistically, and the multiple layers of game play were praised with both short and long shots at numerous targets.

 The Web was named the 64th best computer game ever by PC Gamer UK in 1997.
 The editors wrote, "Nothing else has quite come close [...] to Pro Pinballs utterly convincing physics and slick presentation."